aimclub/OSA/examples/Chromakey/README.md

 ## Overview

 <overview>
-Chromakey is a real-time video background removal system designed for applications like video conferencing, live streaming, and video editing.
-It offers a robust and efficient solution for seamless background integration, making it suitable for professionals and individuals seeking high-quality video production.
-By providing accurate and reliable background removal, Chromakey enhances video content creation.
+Chromakey is an innovative toolkit designed for advanced image processing, focusing on chroma keying and object segmentation.
+It empowers researchers and developers to easily experiment with and deploy cutting-edge deep learning models, enhancing image analysis capabilities while ensuring accessibility for users with varying technical expertise.
 </overview>

 ---